StevenSong-sTs/PDF-Tailor/README.md

 - [x] Fix the size the PDF Area
 - [ ] Fix theme color of the UI to use bright all the time (instead of using system color)
 - [ ] Fix the selected color of the ClickableLabel
-- [ ] Implement Output List and Test add multiple pages to the list
+- [x] Implement Output List and Test add multiple pages to the list
+- [ ] Fix adding will remove from Input problem

 ## Project Scope